Resume Enhancement Tips That Will Drastically Improve Your CV

 Even as you spend time to customize your resume for specific employers, it’s often a tedious task that takes time and effort.
 The quickest way to grab the attention of potential employers is to start with the most relevant information on top of the page.
 Move the experiences that closely match the requirements of the job you’re applying for to the top.
 You can break up the content into “Most Relevant Experience” and “Additional Experience” to make it more presentable and easy to skim through.

 Crafting an excellent resume requires significant efforts and is often a continuous learning process.
 Every word on your resume must count.
 So, make sure you make it lean and mean.
+Learn how to optimize your resume.
 Also, quantify your accomplishments by using numbers.
 Numbers speak a lot about your performance, so whenever possible, use percentages, dollars, and other figures that add credibility to your resume.